Research Activities

 Lunch Talk – Ecological and Environmental Change Research Group

-Place: Bergen, Norway
+Bergen, Norway 2025

 I delivered a departmental Lunch Talk to the Ecological and Environmental Change Research Group, where I presented ongoing work from the GLACIMONTIS project.
 My presentation focused on the global geodatabase of mountain glacier extents during the Last Glacial Maximum and its implications for paleoecological reconstructions.
 I discussed the database’s role in identifying glacial refugia and informing species distribution models in mountainous environments.
 The talk encouraged interdisciplinary discussion among geographers, ecologists, and paleoclimatologists, strengthening local interest in cross-scalar Quaternary research.